rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 Decrypt Export URL.

 - There are 2 arguments.
-    - workloadFid - System.String: Optional FID of the workload.
+    - workloadFid - System.String: The FID of the workload.
     - exportUrlSpecsEnc - System.String: Encrypted string of Export URL Specs containing arbitrary characters
 - Returns ExportUrlSpecs.
 ### deploymentipaddresses